WezkatZA/WORK/README.md

 **Cyclistic Bike Share project**

 An analysis of casual and member rider patterns throughout the year in order to find out how to improve membership rates.
-Raw data from a public dataset was downloaded, cleaned and sorted with Excel.
+[Raw data](https://divvy-tripdata.s3.amazonaws.com/index.html) from a public dataset was downloaded, cleaned and sorted with Excel.
 Additional columns were created for ride length, day of the week.
 Using this information, I was able to determine the average ride length for each month/year according to casual/member riders as well as identify which periods (days, months and seasons) had the highest/lowest share of rides.
+This was done using SQL Server, and Excel.